-Time Complexity: O(MN)
+- Time Complexity: O(M*N).

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above
+Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

-- Given two strings, find if first string is a subsequence of second
+- Given two numbers as strings, find if one is a power of other

 - Find the longest string that can be made up of other strings from the array